macder/wfv-validation/README.md

 $my_form->input->email; // foo@bar.com
 ```
 > **Caution:** <br>
-> Input properties are raw unescaped values from `$_POST`<br>
+> Input properties hold raw `$_POST` values.<br>
+>
 > For output or database inserts, use `render()` or `transform()` or something to filter and/or escape input strings.<br>

-> WFV adheres to a "no-escape-on-input" philosophy.<br>
+WFV adheres to a "no-escape-on-input" philosophy.

-> Manipulating data without context is not useful and introduces more problems than it solves.<br>
+Manipulating data without context is not useful and introduces more problems than it solves.

-> For more info on the subject, read ["Why escape-on-input is a bad idea"](https://lukeplant.me.uk/blog/posts/why-escape-on-input-is-a-bad-idea/)
+For more info on the subject, read ["Why escape-on-input is a bad idea"](https://lukeplant.me.uk/blog/posts/why-escape-on-input-is-a-bad-idea/)

 ### Render